 The concepts, techniques, and tools of astronomy and astrophysics are made understandable.
-Topics include historical overview; identification of constellations; telescopes; the nature of light, atomic spectra, and structure; the nuclear physics of stars; the life cycle of stars; and current theories of the fate of the universe.
+Topics include: historical overview; identification of constellations; telescopes; the nature of light, atomic spectra, and structure; the nuclear physics of stars; the life cycle of stars; and current theories of the fate of the universe.

-Coreauisites: Concurrent enrollment in BEL 043.
+Corequisites: Concurrent registrationt in BEL 043 is required.

-BEL 043 · Introduction to Astronomy Lab 1 Credit
+BEL 043 • Introduction to Astronomy Lab 1 Credit

-The laboratory experience accompanying BEL 042 includes optics, atomic spectra, and observations with simple instruments and telescopes.
+The laboratory experience accompanying BEL 042.

-Corequisites: Concurrent enrollment in BEL 042.
+Corequisites: Concurrent registration in BEL 042 is required.
 Special Notes: Fee of \$120.00 attached to this course.